ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Storage

-Any data stored in **Storage** is transferred to the scene being loaded.
+Any data stored in **Storage** is transferred to the scene loaded.
 For example, if a player has inventory data, this means the scene can look at the **Storage** for the player to retrieve that data without needing to use a **Shared Storage Key**.

 ## Leaderboards